pojntfx/uni-webtopics-notes/docs/presentation.md

 - Demo: Creating and building a Flatpak with GNOME
 - Why is Flatpak relevant in a web context?: Similar to Docker, which I will show later

-### In Comparison: Distribution to Android, Windows and macOS
+### In Comparison: Comparison to Distribution with Android, Windows and macOS

 - As we are in a web context I will only take a short look at proprietary platform's distribution mechanism
 - The intention here is to show why these platforms are not viable for secure usage